jdx/mise/README.md

 This will be the default location for storing shims.
 Currently this functionality is marked as experimental, however, and this needs to be manually set with `shims_dir`.

+## Templates

+The following context objects are available inside templates:

+- `env: HashMap<String, String>` – current environment variables
+- `config_root: PathBuf` – directory containing the `.rtx.toml` file

+Templates are parsed with [tera](https://tera.netlify.app/docs).
+Currently templates are only used for env var values, but in the future they may be used for other things.

 ## FAQs